-The Provider will retain financial, administrative, and confidential client records in accordance with 7 AAC 81.180 and with Appendix E to this Agreement.
-Upon request, the Provider agrees to provide copies of the Provider's records created under this Agreement to the Department of Health, under the health oversight agency exception of HIPAA.
-The Provider will seek approval and instruction from DOH before destroying those records in a manner approved by DOH.
-In the event a Provider organization or business closes or ceases to exist as a Provider, the Provider must notify DOH in a manner in compliance with 7 AAC 81.185 and Appendix E to this Agreement.
+The Provider will retain financial, administrative, and confidential client records in accordance with 7 AAC 81.180 Retention of Records, and with Appendix E to this Agreement.
+Upon request, the Provider agrees to provide copies of the Provider's records created under this Agreement to the Department of Health and Social Services, under the health oversight agency exception of HIPAA.
+The Provider will seek approval and instruction from DOH before destroying records in a manner approved by DOH.
+If a Provider organization or business closes or ceases to exist as a Provider, the Provider must notify DOH in a manner in compliance with 7 AAC 81.185 and Appendix E to this Agreement.